Fulgora/ssto_launch/README.md

 Kerbal Space Program\Ships\Script
 <br />
 ##Usage
+Launch the craft like any other SSTO to the runway.
+(I like to turn on the brakes but its not a must)<br/>
+How to open the terminal: Click on the kOS mod icon and then click the computer icon in the window that pops up.

 ####Easy way:
-Open kOS Termin in your spaceplane and type:
+Open the kOS Terminal in your spaceplane and type:
 <br />
 <br />
 switch to 0.<br />
 run ssto_launch.<br />
 <br />
-This runs the script on your ship while it is stored in the KSC
+This runs the script on your ship while it is stored on the 'harddrive' in the KSC
 <br />
 ####Realistic way:
-Open kOS Termin in your spaceplane and type (w/o quotes):
+Open the kOS Terminal in your spaceplane and type (w/o quotes):
 <br />
 <br />
 switch to 0.<br />